-- Applicants have the option to apply for funding to cover costs associated with conducting prior learning assessments to award college credits to an individual who has successfully completed a USDOL Registered Apprenticeship program.
+• Applicants have the option to apply for funding to cover costs associated with conducting prior learning assessments to award college credits to an individual who has successfully completed a USDOL Registered Apprenticeship program.
 The "per student-apprentice" cost parameter for funding under this section shall not exceed \$200 per credit hour awarded through a prior learning assessment, portfolio assessment, or other applicable means to award college credit through Registered Apprenticeship for prior learning.
 Applications will be evaluated based on the lowest cost per individual relative to the maximum amount of college credits awarded for prior learning.
-Degree granting IHEs are encouraged to determine the most viable occupational area and appropriate degree for which credits will be applied. - OJT and RTI incentives are not allowed for applicants who pursue Model 2.
+Degree granting IHEs are encouraged to determine the most viable occupational area and appropriate degree for which credits will be applied.

+• On-the-job training (OJT) and related technical instruction (RTI) incentives are not allowed for applicants who pursue Model 2.